Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 Shiki //

-User-level patcher for a DRM-protected connection.
+User-level patcher for DRM-protected connection.

-That is, it allows you to play movies / clips in iTunes, and similar operations.
+That is, it allows you to play movies/clips in iTunes, and similar operations.

 HibernationFixup